Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Action and variational procedure

 and

-We observe that the theory admits topological solutions of the Lifshitz type, provided that the coupling constant $\alpha$, the cosmological constant $\Lambda$ and the curvature scalar $R$ that satisfy the following relations:
+We observe that the theory admits topological Lifshitz-type solutions provided that the coupling constant $\alpha$, cosmological constant $\Lambda$ and curvature scalar $R$ satisfy the following relations:

-As a final observation, for the special value of the coupling constant given above, the gravitational function in the action (\ref{action}) can be expressed as a perfect square:
+These conditions are sufficient for the existence of the Lifshitz-type solutions considered herein.
+More general configurations with non-constant curvature may also be possible, although their explicit construction is beyond the scope of the present analysis.
+Finally, for the special value of the coupling constant given above, the gravitational function in action (\ref{action}) can be expressed as a perfect square:

-Thus, the gravity action for $\alpha=1/8 \Lambda$ vanishes when $R=-4\Lambda$.
-We may then consider of this solution or its Euclidean continuation as a kind of gravitational instanton.
+Thus, the total gravitational action vanishes for $\alpha=1/8 \Lambda$ when the space-time curvature satisfies the condition $R=-4\Lambda$.
+We may then consider this solution or its Euclidean continuation as a type of gravitational instanton.
 This is related to the degeneracy of the field equation (\ref{efe_1}).
-If we disregard the case where $ \frac{d f(R)}{dR} \neq 0$, which leads to the Einstein equations with an effective cosmological constant and consequently excludes Lifshitz configurations, the only way for constant scalar curvature solutions to exist is if the scalar curvature value is a double root of the Lagrangian $f(R)$.
-It therefore becomes evident that the family of black holes derived in the following section will be solutions for any gravity theory described by the Lagrangian $f(R) = ( R + 4\Lambda)^2 h(R)$, where $h(R)$ is a function that remains regular at $R =- 4\Lambda$.
+If we disregard the case where $ f^\prime(R)\neq 0$, which leads to the Einstein equations with an effective cosmological constant and consequently excludes Lifshitz configurations, the only way for constant scalar curvature solutions to exist is if the scalar curvature value is a double root of the Lagrangian $f(R)$.
+Therefore, it is evident that the family of black holes derived in the following section will be solutions for any gravity theory described by the Lagrangian $f(R) = ( R + 4\Lambda)^2 h(R)$, where $h(R)$ is a function that remains regular at $R =- 4\Lambda$.